spotlightpa/poor-richard/content/news/2020-02-19-harrisburg-catholic-diocese-to-declare-bankruptcy-the-first-to-do-so-in-pa-under-weight-of-clergy-sex-abuse-claims.md

 Accusers and their lawyers have viewed those programs with skepticism, saying that while the funds’ payouts are better than nothing, they have allowed dioceses to limit the penalties they might have faced in court.

 Some victims opted to take their chances, hoping that the “window law” referendum would pass or deciding to press their claims in other venues.
-The same day New Jersey opened its “window period” last year, [five sisters](https://www.inquirer.com/news/inq/catholic-church-sex-abuse-how-one-pennsylvania-priest-terrorized-five-sisters-20180920.html "https\://www.inquirer.com/news/inq/catholic-church-sex-abuse-how-one-pennsylvania-priest-terrorized-five-sisters-20180920.html") who say they were all [abused by the same Dauphin County priest](https://www.inquirer.com/news/inq/catholic-church-sex-abuse-how-one-pennsylvania-priest-terrorized-five-sisters-20180920.html "https\://www.inquirer.com/news/inq/catholic-church-sex-abuse-how-one-pennsylvania-priest-terrorized-five-sisters-20180920.html") in the 1980s sued the Harrisburg diocese in that state.
+The same day New Jersey opened its “window period” last year, [five sisters](https://www.inquirer.com/news/inq/catholic-church-sex-abuse-how-one-pennsylvania-priest-terrorized-five-sisters-20180920.html "https\://www.inquirer.com/news/inq/catholic-church-sex-abuse-how-one-pennsylvania-priest-terrorized-five-sisters-20180920.html") who say they were all [abused by the same Dauphin County priest](https://www.inquirer.com/news/inq/catholic-church-sex-abuse-how-one-pennsylvania-priest-terrorized-five-sisters-20180920.html "https\://www.inquirer.com/news/inq/catholic-church-sex-abuse-how-one-pennsylvania-priest-terrorized-five-sisters-20180920.html")i n the 1980s sued the Harrisburg diocese in that state.

 With the bankruptcy filing Wednesday, [that case](https://www.inquirer.com/news/new-jersey-sex-abuse-lawsuits-dioceses-camden-philadelphia-mccarrick-fortney-boy-scouts-20191203.html "https\://www.inquirer.com/news/new-jersey-sex-abuse-lawsuits-dioceses-camden-philadelphia-mccarrick-fortney-boy-scouts-20191203.html") is now in limbo.